martylanger/lets-client/README.md

 #### v>10
 -   As an unregistered user, I would like to create an election.

--   As a user, I would like the results to update in real time.
+DONE -   As a user, I would like the results to update in real time.

 -   As a signed-in user, I would like to choose the style of my ballot.